 There was something else my mother did that I’ve always remembered: “Always look for the helpers,” she’d tell me.
 “There’s always someone who is trying to help.”
 I did, and I came to see that the world is full of doctors and nurses, police and firemen, volunteers, neighbors and friends who are ready to jump in to help when things go wrong.

-September 11 Kids Books for Younger Children
+September 11 Lessons with Kids Books for Younger Children

 - Fireboat: The Heroic Adventures of the John J. Harvey by Maira Kalman.
 In this book, a retired old fireboat becomes a hero as he fights to put out the fires on September 11.